Azure App Service Hybrid Connections

 Hybrid Connections is both a service in Azure and a feature in Azure App Service.
 As a service, it has uses and capabilities beyond those that are used in App Service.
 To learn more about Hybrid Connections and their usage outside App Service, see Azure Relay Hybrid Connections.

 Within App Service, Hybrid Connections can be used to access application resources in any network that can make outbound calls to Azure over port 443.
 Hybrid Connections provides access from your app to a TCP endpoint and doesn't enable a new way to access your app.
 As used in App Service, each Hybrid Connection correlates to a single TCP host and port combination.
-This enables your apps to access resources on any OS, provided it's a TCP endpoint.
+This feature enables your apps to access resources on any OS, provided it's a TCP endpoint.
 The Hybrid Connections feature doesn't know or care what the application protocol is, or what you are accessing.
 It simply provides network access.

 How it works

-Hybrid Connections requires a relay agent to be deployed where it can reach both the desired endpoint as well as to Azure.
+Hybrid Connections requires a relay agent to be deployed where it can reach both the desired endpoint and Azure.
 The relay agent, Hybrid Connection Manager (HCM), calls out to Azure Relay over port 443.
 From the web app site, the App Service infrastructure also connects to Azure Relay on your application's behalf.
 Through the joined connections, your app is able to access the desired endpoint.
 The connection uses TLS 1.2 for security and shared access signature (SAS) keys for authentication and authorization.

 This means that you should try to always use a DNS name for your Hybrid Connection.
 Some client software does not do a DNS lookup if the endpoint uses an IP address instead.